Codes-Lab/SelfSignedCertificateGenerator/README.md

-Sure!
-Here's an example of a README file for your `SelfSignedCertificateGenerator`:

 # Self-Signed Certificate Generator

 The Self-Signed Certificate Generator is a Java application that allows you to generate a self-signed X.509 certificate and corresponding private key using the Java security API and Bouncy Castle provider.
 This is useful for testing and development purposes when you need to create a self-signed certificate for SSL/TLS encryption.